All Episodes

 If you really wanted to stop Trump, how in the world could you indict her?

-Was the reason she wasn't indicted is because they wanted to make sure that uh they stopped Trump?
+Was the reason she wasn't indicted is because they wanted to make sure that they stop Trump, and how can you stop him if you indict her?

 We need a special counsel to look at all this, but I intend to look at it.

-I'm gonna look at it.
+I'm going to look at it.

 President said he has no intention of firing Mueller.